grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

    ```

 1. In a browser, go to the Grafana server at [http://localhost:3000](http://localhost:3000).
-1. On the left-hand side, go to **Configuration** > **Data sources**.
+1. On the left side, go to **Configuration** > **Data sources**.
-1. Configure a new Pyroscope data source to query the Pyroscope server, by using the following settings:
+1. Configure a Pyroscope data source to query the Pyroscope server, by using the following settings:

    | Field | Value                                                        |
    | ----- | ------------------------------------------------------------ |
    | Name  | Pyroscope                                                       |
    | URL   | `http://pyroscope-querier.pyroscope-test.svc.cluster.local.:4040/`   |

-   To add a data source, see [Add a data source](/docs/grafana/latest/datasources/add-a-data-source/).
+   To add a data source, refer to [Add a data source](/docs/grafana/latest/datasources/add-a-data-source/).

 1. Verify success: